ExpressVPN vs Private Internet Access [Test Results 2020]

 As with most other VPN providers, both Private Internet Access and ExpressVPN offer discounts to users who sign up for the longer plans, and there are also some great deals offered throughout the year to new subscribers too.
 When we compare the prices, however, we can see some serious differences.

-ExpressVPN’s monthly plan is almost twice as expensive as Private Internet Access’s monthly plan, and the longer plans also tend to be way cheaper per month with Private Internet Access too.
-So if you want to save some cash, PIA is the right choice.
-Both companies offer 30-day refunds too and a range of payment methods, but PIA gives you even more anonymous cryptocurrency choices.
+ExpressVPN’s monthly plan is almost twice as expensive as Private Internet Access’s monthly plan, and the longer plans also tend to be way cheaper per month with Private Internet Access.
+So, if you want to save some cash, PIA is the right choice.
+Both companies offer 30-day refunds and a range of payment methods, but PIA gives you even more anonymous cryptocurrency choices.

 Most VPNs do basically the same things: they hide your IP address, mask your location, encrypt your connection, and help you stay safe and secure online.
 However, they can differ in terms of unique features, with some providers offering way more extra features than others.
 How do PIA and ExpressVPN compare in this respect?

 Well, we have to say that ExpressVPN is the big winner here.
-It comes with a huge range of features for both beginner and intermediate users too, including a kill switch to protect your data if the connection gets interrupted, split tunneling for advanced control, manual installs on a range of different devices, and wider compatibility with various platforms and devices too.
+It comes with a huge range of features for both beginner and intermediate users, including a kill switch to protect your data if the connection gets interrupted, split tunneling for advanced control, manual installs on a range of different devices, and wider compatibility with various platforms and devices.

 Overall, when we look at the feature lists for Private Internet Access and ExpressVPN side by side, the latter definitely has more settings, options, and advanced controls, while the former covers the basics but doesn’t offer too much else.
 Most users will be perfectly happy with the range of features on offer with both providers, but advanced users may prefer the enhanced functionality of ExpressVPN.

-What about if you want to use your VPN to access streaming services like Netflix, Hulu, or Disney+ in order to watch your favorite films and shows from around the world, without any issues?
-Well, both Private Internet Access and ExpressVPN can help out in this regard, but one of them performs way better than the other when it comes to getting around streaming service geo-restrictions.
+What about if you want to use your VPN to access streaming services like Netflix, Hulu, or Disney+ in order to watch your favorite films and shows without a slow internet connection?
+Well, both Private Internet Access and ExpressVPN can help out in this regard.

-Our tests showed that ExpressVPN was consistently able to by-pass geo-blocks for all of the major streaming services.
-This includes Netflix in many different countries, Amazon Prime Video, Hulu, HBO Go, and BBC iPlayer too.
-It’s one of the very best VPNs you can hope to use for streaming purposes.
+Our tests showed that ExpressVPN was consistently able to provide a consistent connection with all of the major streaming services.
+This includes Netflix, Amazon Prime Video, Hulu, HBO Go, and BBC iPlayer.
+It’s one of the highest-rated VPNs you can hope to use for streaming purposes.

 Private Internet Access, meanwhile, had some issues in our tests getting access to many streaming services at all.
 It struggled to access Netflix, Amazon Prime, or BBC iPlayer, but it was able to get a consistent connection to some other services, like Hulu and HBO Go.